tmpope/qtSpriteEditor/README.md

 These are requirements that we are required to include in our application:

-* Set the size of the sprite in pixels
+* Set the size of the sprite in pixels - Jordan
-* Set and adjust the number of frames in the sprite
+* Set and adjust the number of frames in the sprite - Quinn
-* Allow the user to modify the pixels of the sprite (to draw the thing)
+* Allow the user to modify the pixels of the sprite (to draw the thing) - Andre
-* Provide a preview of the sprite animation cycle
+* Provide a preview of the sprite animation cycle - Taylor
-* Save and load various projects using the file format defined in class - .ssp
+* Save and load various projects using the file format defined in class - .ssp - Quinn

 ## Extra Requirements

 The following is a tentative list of the various requirements that we will promise our end user:

-* Onion skin selector that shows a transparent version of the previous sprite onto the current frame
+* Onion skin selector that shows a transparent version of the previous sprite onto the current frame - Andre
-* Ability to export the project into a .gif file - use https://github.com/Kopakc/WriteAnimatedGIF library
+* Ability to export the project into a .gif file - use https://github.com/Kopakc/WriteAnimatedGIF library - Taylor
 * A collection of extra tools:
-    * Eraser
+    * Eraser - Jordan
-    * Clone frame
+    * Clone frame - Andre
-    * Undo/Redo
+    * Undo/Redo - Taylor
-    * Eyedropper
+    * Eyedropper - Quinn

 ## Notes